T-Hazell/vsc_is_browser/README.md

 ## Credits

-This extension was generated with the assistance of the **Gemini CLI**.
+This extension was built with the assistance of the Gemini CLI.